AleksanderPasiut/AssemblerLearning_1/README.md

 Program 5

 Program displays values from registers R0 - R3 on four 8-segment LCDs.
 In order to do so, values have to be converted using "tab" array and multiplexed.
 Port P0 determines which segments are active (inversed logic), while port P1 (bits 0 - 3) determine which LCD is active (regular logic).
+Program uses timers in order to create appropriate frequency of LCDs' refreshing.